hdahlheim/dahlheim.ch/content/blog/querying-dnssec-in-elixir-and-erlang.md

 {{< note >}}
 If you use `inet_res.lookup/3` or any of the other `inet_res.lookup` arity function, it will return an empty list because it uses `:inet_res.resolve/5` under the hood and expects an `{:ok, dns_rec}` tuple.
 {{< /note >}}

-Know that we know that we can pass interger IDs to `:inet_res` we can start to construct our new query for DNSKEY and DS records.

 ## Querying DNSKEY records